EICR Testing for Landlords and Homeowners in Banbury

 What Happens During an EICR?

-If you work from home, don’t worry — I understand how important it is to stay connected.
-I carry a power bank that can keep your router running while the testing is being carried out, so you won’t completely lose internet access.
+If you work from home, don’t worry — Richard understands how important it is to stay connected.
+A power bank can be used to keep your router running during testing, so you won’t completely lose internet access.

 Depending on the size of the property, the inspection usually takes a few hours.

-If any remedial work is required, I can also provide a clear quote to put things right.
+If any remedial work is required, a clear quote can be provided to put things right.

 Everything is explained in plain English, so you know exactly where you stand.

-For a detailed explanation of what happens during an EICR, read our EICR advice page.
+For a more detailed explanation of what happens during an EICR, see our EICR advice page.

 EICR Testing in Banbury and Surrounding Areas

 If you’re based in Banbury or nearby villages and need an EICR, I’m happy to help.
-Whether you’re a homeowner wanting reassurance or a landlord needing to stay compliant, the process is straightforward and hassle-free.
+Whether you’re a homeowner looking for reassurance or a landlord needing to stay compliant, the process is straightforward and hassle-free.

-We regularly carry out EICR inspections in Banbury, Bloxham, Adderbury, Bodicote, and surrounding Oxfordshire villages.
+EICR inspections are regularly carried out across Banbury, Bloxham, Adderbury, Bodicote and surrounding villages.

 Helpful Resources

-RW Currion Electrical offers a range of electrical services in Banbury, and you can also visit our Electrical Advice Hub or Regulations pages for EICR guidance, landlord safety, and wiring regulations.
+RW Currion Electrical offers a full range of electrical services in Banbury.
+You can also visit the Electrical Advice Hub and Regulations pages for guidance on EICRs, landlord safety and wiring regulations.

-If you’re unsure whether you need one, feel free to get in touch — I’m always happy to offer advice.
+If you’re unsure whether you need an EICR, feel free to get in touch — I’m always happy to offer advice.

 📞 Get Your Free Quote Today!